 Shape Type - Select from the available shape types from the drop-down list.

-in which Qp is the peak discharge in cfs, A is the drainage area mi^2 and tp is the time to peak in hr.
-Several other values have been used for shape factor within Florida and other areas of the country for wetlands, sandy soils and steep terrain.
-Typical values in Florida include 323 or 256 and values as low as 100.
+Published studies indicate that lower values may be associated with very flat, swampy watersheds, and higher values with steep or highly responsive terrain.
 Effectively, the hydrograph shape factor will lengthen the time base of the unit hydrograph and lower the peak.
 If you are using real rainfall data this parameter can be used for calibration.
-For example the falling limb time base of the hydrograph will be double when using a shape factor of 300 instead of 484.
+For example, the falling limb time base of the hydrograph will be double when using a shape factor of 300 instead of 484.

 A curvilinear or triangular shape may be chosen by selecting the appropriate button.
 Both shapes are supported for the entire range of hydrograph shape factors.

-Initial Abstraction - The initial abstraction from the precipitation may be represented as an absolute number, that is the total depth of precipitation that is less (in mm or inches) or as a fraction of the amount of precipitation (between 0 to 1).
+The initial abstraction from the precipitation may be represented as an absolute number, that is the total depth of precipitation that is less (in mm or inches) or as a fraction of the amount of precipitation (between 0 to 1).
+Although it was found to be highly variable for many small agricultural watersheds, TR-55 suggests calculating Ia using the following empirical equation:

 Ia = 0.2 × S